7 hospitals that illegally billed sex-assault victims for their rape kits agree to settlement

 “Hospitals are places for care and healing, and no one who seeks help after a sexual assault should be retraumatized by being billed for the processing of a rape kit,” Kluger said in a press release.
 “The collection of evidence itself takes a physical and emotional toll, as our clients have attested to."

-The hospitals are Brookdale University Hospital Medical Center, Columbia University, Montefiore Nyack Hospital, New York-Presbyterian/Brooklyn Methodist Hospital, New York-Presbyterian/Columbia University Irving Medical Center, Richmond University Medical Center, and St. Barnabas Hospital.
+The hospitals are Brookdale University Hospital Medical Center, Montefiore Nyack Hospital, New York-Presbyterian/Brooklyn Methodist Hospital, New York-Presbyterian/Columbia University Irving Medical Center, Richmond University Medical Center, and St. Barnabas Hospital.
+The settlement also includes Columbia University, which employs physicians at the New York-Presbyterian/Columbia University Irving Medical Center.

 Montefiore Nyack Hospital said in a statement to NBC News that it was made aware of "billing errors" and is working to correct the issue.